agera-edc/DataSpaceConnector/docs/codequality/README.md

 At the moment the `codeql-analysis.xml` runs a CodeQL scan with the default java pack (0.0.7 at the time of writing).
 This only executes ~44 security queries not including code quality.

 We recommend extending the scope of the queries to include code quality analysis.
 Additional suites can be found in the [CodeQL Github repository](https://github.com/github/codeql/tree/main/java/ql/src/codeql-suites).
 This would require fixing the critical alerts in the same PR introducing the new rules.
-Less critical ones can be deleted or suppressed using the [Github UI](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#dismissing-or-deleting-alerts).
+Less critical ones can be suppressed using the [Github UI](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#dismissing-or-deleting-alerts).

-### Analyze value of lgtm

-A nice alternative to running CodeQL as a Github action is [LGTM](https://lgtm.com/).
-The main advantage of this option is that this platform supports review comments with CodeQL results in PRs (see [documentation](https://lgtm.com/help/lgtm/github-apps-integration)).
-CodeQL findings with the Github action are well visible within Github, but this solution could still help raise awareness of increased/decreased CodeQL findings in a PR and would possibility prevent from having to fix all available issues in one go when introducing CodeQL.
-Additionally, LGTM supports suppression annotations in Java code (@SupressWarnings), which CodeQL with the Github action does not.

 ### Incrementally increase the scope of static code analysis